moonlightelite/MFC-Collage/README.md

 Q: Photo quality is bad!

-A: Try using Pilow instead of PIL
+A: Try using Pillow instead of PIL

 Example output: